Eronarn/eronarn.github.io/_posts/2018-03-27-Ansible-for-SRE-Teams-SREcon-2018.md

 ---
 layout: post
-title: Ansible for SRE Teams (SREcon 2018)
+title: Ansible for SRE Teams (SREcon18 Americas)
 ---

 Hi!
-If you are reading this, you are probably taking my Ansible workshop at SREcon 2018.
+If you are reading this, you are probably taking my Ansible workshop at SREcon18 Americas.
 Here's what you need to know:

 - [Register for the SREcon Slack](https://www.usenix.org/srecon/slack) and then join `#ansible-for-sre`.
 We'll use that for troubleshooting.